Sattvic diet: Sweeteners

 Most yogis use raw honey (often in combination with dairy), jaggery, or raw sugar (not refined).
 Palm jaggery and coconut palm sugar are other choices.
 Others use alternative sweeteners, such as stevia or stevia leaf.
 In some traditions, sugar and/or honey are excluded from the diet, along with all other sweeteners.

 Spices

 Sattvic spices are herbs/leaves, including basil and coriander.

 All other spices are considered either rajasic or tamasic.
 However, over time, certain Hindu sects have tried to classify a few spices as Sattvic.

-Spices in the new sattvic list may include cardamom (yealakaai in Tamil, Elaichi in Hindi), cinnamon (Ilavangapattai in Tamil, Dalchini in Hindi), cumin (seeragam in Tamil, Jeera in Hindi), fennel (soambu in Tamil, Saunf in Hindi), fenugreek (venthaiyam in Tamil, Methi in Hindi), black pepper (Piper nigrum) also known as 'Kali mirch' in Hindi, fresh ginger (ingi in Tamil, Adrak in Hindi) and turmeric (Manjai in Tamil, Haldi in Hindi).
+Spices in the new sattvic list may include cardamom (yealakaai in Tamil, elaichi in Hindi), cinnamon (ilavangapattai in Tamil, dalchini in Hindi), cumin (seeragam in Tamil, jeera in Hindi), fennel (soambu in Tamil, Saunf in Hindi), fenugreek (venthaiyam in Tamil, Methi in Hindi), black pepper (Piper nigrum) also known as 'Kali mirch' in Hindi, fresh ginger (injee in Tamil, adrak in Hindi) and turmeric (manjai in Tamil, haldi in Hindi).

 Rajasic spices like red pepper (kudaimilagai in Tamil, 'Shimla mirch' in Hindi) are normally excluded, but are sometimes used in small amounts, both to clear channels blocked by mucus and to counter tamas.
-Salt is good in strict moderation, but only unrefined salts, like Himalayan salt or unbleached sea salt, not iodized salt.